matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 - Synchronizes user password from Active Directory to Cloud Identity as they are changed (in real time).
 - GSPS intercepts the raw password and applies a salted SHA512 hash.
-- Encrypted via TLS, the salted hash is sent to Cloud Identity using the Directory API.
+- Encrypted via TLS, the salted hash sent to Cloud Identity using the Directory API.